Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners: Introduction

-This dominant paradigm for building and evaluating recommender systems is limiting the understanding of the overall user experience for at least two reasons.
-First, although behavioral signals are easily collectible at scale, particularly from the perspective of platform owners, they are nonetheless sensitive to several factors such as user demographics, context, and the recency of interactions \citep{stray_building_2024}.
-As such, despite their apparent objectivity, these signals have proven limitations as proxies for representing underlying user preferences.
+First, although behavioral signals are easy to collect at scale, particularly from the perspective of platform owners, they are nonetheless sensitive to several factors such as user demographics, context, and the recency of interactions \citep{stray_building_2024}.
+As such, despite their apparent objectivity, these signals have well-documented limitations as proxies for representing underlying user preferences.
 Second, there may be a mismatch between what users want and what they do \citep{Kleinberg2024}.
-Relying exclusively on behavioral data, such as user interactions with recommended items, may therefore yield limited insights.

-Instead, ETA exploratory aim allowed us to obtain a nuanced interpretation of listener narratives beyond traditional behavioral approaches.
-The subsequent section provides a detailed account of its theoretical underpinnings.
+Consequently, relying exclusively on behavioral data, such as user interactions with recommended music, may yield limited insights.
+Third, research focused on engineering recommender system experiences rarely considers the role that \textit{algorithmic awareness}, i.e., the ability to recognize that an algorithmic system is in operation \citep{Gran2020}, and \textit{algorithmic knowledge}, i.e., the understanding of how such systems process information and how they may use data about the user when presenting content \citep{Hargittai2020}, can play in shaping user interaction.
+Together, these concepts constitute the foundation of \textit{algorithmic literacy}, which also emphasizes critical understanding and informed application \citep{Laupichler2022}.

+Through ETA’s psychosocial lens, we obtained a nuanced interpretation of Italian listener narratives that goes beyond traditional behavioral approaches, generating hypotheses about the relationship between listeners’ algorithmic literacy and their understanding of representational harms arising from human–recommender interactions.
+Building on these insights, this study makes three key contributions.

+First, by uncovering the emotional and symbolic dimensions of music listening through ETA, we offer a culturally situated interpretation of how listeners in the Italian context make sense of their interactions with algorithmic systems.
+Second, the study advances the understanding of algorithmic literacy by mapping specific gaps between algorithmic awareness and critical knowledge among listeners.
+In particular, we suggest that algorithmic literacy extends beyond technical competence to include the ability to critically engage with platform-mediated relations.

+Third, by documenting the often surface-level reasoning surrounding representational harms, the findings reveal a disconnect between broader sociocultural debates and individual listener narratives.
+We advance the hypothesis that, while listeners are attuned to linguistic and national cultural differences, often contrasting local identities with a globalized English-American standard, they tend to lack the interpretive frameworks needed to recognize more subtle algorithmic harms, such as gender stereotyping.
+Collectively, these contributions bridge psychosocial approaches and technical research on music recommendation, underscoring the value of interdisciplinary perspectives for understanding algorithmic mediation in cultural consumption.

-\section{ETA Theoretical Foundations}
+\section{ETA theoretical foundations}